-Since we often forget to things when we are building our schema, you should expect to revisit this step several times.
-We recommend that each time through that you save the current version of the schema using the Server > Data Export menu option of the MySQL Workbench tool.
+Since we often make mistakes when we are building our schema, you should expect to revisit this step several times.
+I recommend that each time through that you save the current version of the schema using the Server > Data Export menu option of the MySQL Workbench tool.
 The series of scripts created at this point will serve as a version control history for your schema.

-4 Populate the Database by Loading Test Data
+4 Populate the Database by Running Test Data Loading Script